-List all your skills (if you speak another language that is also a skill) and your strengths.
+List all second al ille (if second and a and the second second second second second to also a skilly and see and the second large of the second se List all your skills (if you speak a another language that is also a skill) and you ar strengths.
 For computer skills include software that you know.
-(Example: Microsoft Word, Excel, Internet Applications, etc)
+(Example: Micro soft Word, Excel, Inter net Applications, etc)